D17123466/Project/README.md

-# Final Year Project: The prediction of currency exchange rates using LSTM.
+# Final Year Project: The prediction of currency exchange rates using LSTM

 ## Demo: